visgl/loaders.gl/modules/images/docs/api-reference/parsed-image-api.md

-# Image Accessors
+# Image Utilities

-Unless specified via `options.type`, the actual JavaScript type of parsed images returned by the [`ImageLoader`](modules/images/docs/api-reference/image-loader.md) depends on whether you are running in a newer or older browser, or under Node.js.
+A small set of image utility functions functions intended to help write image handling code that works across platforms.

-To simplify writing cross-platform image handling code that is optimized on newer browsers and still works on older browsers and on Node.js, a set of image accessor functions are provided.
+Background: The image returned by the [`ImageLoader`](modules/images/docs/api-reference/image-loader.md) depends on the environment, i.e. whether the application is running in a new or old browser, or under Node.js.

 ## Usage

-To get width, height and pixel data from an image returned by the `ImageLoader` in a cross-platform way:
+E.g., the `getImageData` method enables the application to get width, height and pixel data from an image returned by the `ImageLoader` in a platform independent way:

 ```js
 import {ImageLoader, getImageSize, getImageData} from `@loaders.gl/images`;